I. The Misframed Argument

 Physicists believe in entities they cannot see, touch, or localise.
 They believe in fields that have no edges, spaces no one can inhabit, dimensions no one can visualise, and structures that exist only insofar as they constrain behaviour.
 These entities are treated as real.
 Calculations depend on them.
 Predictions collapse without them.

-The difference is between anthropomorphism and restraint.
+The real difference between religion and physics is between anthropomorphism and restraint.

 When physicists resist the idea that they "believe" in higher dimensions or abstract structure, what they are really resisting is the fear of anthropomorphism by association.
 But the confusion arises only if belief is equated with fantasy.
 Properly understood, belief is simply what allows inquiry to continue in the absence of direct access.

-If we deny that physics relies on belief at all, we lose the ability to examine how belief is being constrained.
+The more serious danger lies elsewhere.
+If we deny that physics relies on belief at all, we lose the ability to examine how that belief is being constrained.
 We pretend that restraint is automatic, rather than hard-won.
-We forget that the same cognitive machinery that once produced gods is still operating—now pointed at fields, dimensions, and laws.
+We forget that the same cognitive machinery that once produced gods is still operating, now pointed at fields, dimensions, and laws.

-Understanding that religion and physics share a belief engine does not diminish either.
-It clarifies what is at stake.
+Understanding that religion and physics share a belief engine clarifies what is at stake: whether we can resist turning structure into a mirror.

 VIII.
 Convergence